 An Edinburgh August: it’s a great month to experience the city, where there will be lots going on to keep everyone in the family entertained.
-We’ve taken a look at some ideas which our guests in August have shared with us and have added some of our own to help you plan your next trip.
+We’ve taken a look at some ideas which our readers have shared with us and have added some of our own to help you plan your next trip.

 How many festivals are there in Edinburgh each August?